jiegec/awesome-stars/README.md

 - [zyga/cmake-toolchains](https://github.com/zyga/cmake-toolchains) - A collections of toolchain files for CMake
 - [MikeMcQuaid/GitInPractice](https://github.com/MikeMcQuaid/GitInPractice) - 📖 An opinionated intermediate/advanced Git book
 - [WaterfoxCo/Waterfox](https://github.com/WaterfoxCo/Waterfox) - The official Waterfox 💧 source code repository
-- [ktraunmueller/Compositor](https://github.com/ktraunmueller/Compositor) - Compositor is a WYSIWYG LaTeX for Mac
+- [ktraunmueller/Compositor](https://github.com/ktraunmueller/Compositor) - The WYSIWYG LaTeX app for Mac
 - [RedditSota/state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
 If you do find a problem's SoTA result is out of date or
 - [nemequ/configure-cmake](https://github.com/nemequ/configure-cmake) - Autotools-style configure script wrapper around CMake
 - [yegord/snowman](https://github.com/yegord/snowman) - Snowman decompiler